Failte! Welcome 👋🏻

 The debut novel of Gaël Faye is a coming-of-age story based in a time of civil war.
 Set in 1992, it follows 10-year-old Gabriel as his life changes forever.

 Tír Bheag is coming out on October 11th 2024.
 It has been translated into Irish from the original French by Antain Mac Lachlainn.
-I will update you on how the reading goes!

-Get the book from Easons here.
+Get the book from Easons here

 Disclosure: I received a free copy of the book from publisher Barzaz.
 The above link is not an affiliate link.